Cantera/cantera-website/pages/install/conda-install.rst

    conda activate ct-dev
    conda update --channel cantera cantera cantera-matlab

+.. _sec-conda-development-interface:

 Development (C++ & Fortran 90) Interface
 ========================================

 **Warning:** The ``conda`` package for Cantera's development interface is experimental.
 For the most recent version of the package, use the ``cantera/label/dev`` channel instead of the stable ``cantera`` channel.
+The development interface for stable releases is also available from the ``conda-forge`` channel.

-Cantera's development interface can be installed from the ``cantera`` channel.
-In this example, the command will create a new conda environment named ``ct-dev``.
-From the command line (or the Anaconda Prompt on Windows), run:
+In the following example, Cantera's development interface is installed from the ``cantera/label/dev`` channel.
+From the command line (or the Anaconda Prompt on Windows), create a new conda environment named ``ct-dev`` using:

 .. code:: shell